reflectoring/reflectoring.github.io/_posts/2021-04-20-securing-data-on-aws.md

 disable it actively in the custom settings when creating a file system.

 The AWS KMS uses a symmetric key with AES-256 encryption algorithm.

-If we want to have more control over the keys, we can create a new CMK in the KMS service and use it for the encryption of data keys.
-If we create the CMK and choose KMS, the CMK is created and stored in KMS storage.
-It is a CloudHSM cluster, that is shared between many AWS customers.

 We have also a third option to use a custom key store for key generation and storing.
 In this case, the CMK is generated and stored in a dedicated Cloud HSM cluster, that we provided before.